-Second-prize winners of the 18th International Piano Duo Competition in Tokyo, Japan (2013), pianists PIA BOSE and ANTONIO PASTOR have been described as two pianists who "seem in perfect harmony and ideally complement each other."
+Second-prize winners of the 18th International Piano Duo Competition in Tokyo, Japan, pianists PIA BOSE and ANTONIO PASTOR have been described as two pianists who "seem in perfect harmony and ideally complement each other."
 (Versoix Région).
 The pianists began their collaboration in 2009 with a performance during the Crumb at 80-Celebratory Festival held at the University of Colorado at Boulder in the U.S. and have since received praise for their "extreme precision and subtle dexterity" and their "alluring and exhilarating" performances as a four-hand piano duo.
-Natives of the U.S. and Spain, respectively, Pia Bose and Antonio Pastor officially formed the Bose-Pastor Duo in 2012.
+American-Swiss pianist Pia Bose and Spanish-Swiss pianist Antonio Pastor officially formed the Bose-Pastor Duo in 2012.